 Stock & Watson (2013) [15] investigate forecasts of US inflation at the 12-month horizon and discover that the Phillips curve has been more accurate than forecasting models based on other macroeconomic variables, including interest rates, money and commodity prices.

-Koop & DK (2012) [16] forecast quarterly US inflation .
-These methods not only allow for coefficients to change over time, but also allow for the entire forecasting model to change over time.
+Koop & DK (2012) [16] forecast quarterly US inflation by utilizing the generalized Phillips curve and the econometric method: incorporate dynamic model averaging.
+The approach allows for temporal coefficients as well as the entire forecasting model to change over time.

 Thakur, Bhattacharyya & Mondal (2016) [17] analyze the historical monthly economic data of India between January 2000 and December 2012 and constructed an inflation forecasting model based on feed forward back propagation neural network.